Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 \subsection{Evaporation of a pure droplet}

 We first examine the evaporation of a pure droplet and validate the evaporation model by comparing the time evolution of the droplet height $h(r,t)$ and the radial capillary flow $v(r,t)$ with theoretical predictions.
 The so-called \textit{rush-hour} behavior, characterized by an increase in $v(r,t)$ over time, is expected in the CCR mode~\cite{Marn2011}, but is partially suppressed here due to deviations from the ideal spherical-cap shape and dynamic pinning~\cite{Li2016, Zhang2015}.
 Once the receding contact angle of $\theta\approx40^\circ$ is reached, the capillary flow driven by pinning diminishes in the CCA mode~\cite{Greyson2017}.
-Our simulations presented below extend previously published benchmarks that were limited to small contact angles in the CCR mode and uniform evaporation~\cite{Xie2018, Nath2025}.
+Our simulations presented below extend previously published benchmarks that were limited to small contact angles in the CCR mode and uniform evaporation~\cite{Xie2018, Nath2025}. \revisedtext{While the current study focuses on a dilute filament concentration, we note that the presence of filaments increases the effective viscosity of the suspension~\cite{Kol2021} and correspondingly suppresses capillary flows.}

 Fig.~\ref{fig:illustration1} illustrates the geometry of an axisymmetric spherical-cap droplet in cylindrical coordinates $(r,z)$.
 Its volume $V$, radius of curvature $R$, and contact angle $\theta$ are given by